eduvpn/vpn-server-api/README.md

 ## Get Static IP Addresses

 Obtain the static IPv4 address configured.
+This service uses a convention where the IPv6 address that is provided to the client is based on the IPv4 address, the IPv4 address is encoded in the IPv6 address (in the last 64 bits).

 ### Call